brentjett/awesome-beaver-builder/README.md

 * [BB Templates as Headers](https://github.com/jatacid/bb-template-as-header/)
 * [Beaver Builder TinyMCE Advanced Icon Fix](https://github.com/r3df/r3df-beaver-builder-tinymce-advanced-icon-fix)

+Also see the Beaver Builder Team's [Recommended Plugins List](https://www.wpbeaverbuilder.com/knowledge-base/recommended-plugins/) for common helpful plugins that work well with Beaver Builder.

 ## Layouts
 Have you designed a layout you'd like to share?
 Shoot me a link!